 Click here for an article on "time zones" worldwide, also including “solstices” (and equinoxes) in Brisbane and Jerusalem.

 A monthly reference point for the Romans was the Ides of the month (normally a full moon), which was half way through the month: "Idus — divide in 2".
 This became regulated as the 15th day of the month (with 31 day months), or on the 13th day (with the other months).
 Another reference point was on the 7th or 5th day and was called the Nones, being nine days (one Nundinae) before the Ides (counting both days inclusively).
 The Romans then counted down to the Ides as if launching a rocket to the moon: i.e. 8,7,6,5,4,3 — and then the day before was known as the "pridie" (pronounced pree-dee-ay).
 With the day after the Ides, you were counting down 17 days to the next Calends (except in February).
 Interestingly, our method of numbering each day of the month consecutively did not become commonplace in the West until about 1000 AD.

 453 BC.
-In Israel it was the year Daniel had spoken of when Cyrus's decree for the restoration and rebuilding of Jerusalem would issue forth, followed by 69 sevens that culminated with Christ's glorious entry into Jerusalem in 31 AD.
+In Israel it was the year Daniel had prophesied when Cyrus's decree for the restoration and rebuilding of Jerusalem would issue forth, followed by 69 sevens that culminated with Christ's glorious entry into Jerusalem in 31 AD.

 And throughout the world, famous philosophers and teachers were beginning to impact their societies: Confucius in China, and Buddha in India.
 In Greece, Anaxagoras